 In June 2018, we issued \$250.0 million aggregate principal amount of 0.75% convertible senior notes due 2024 in a private placement and, in July 2018, we issued an additional \$50.0 million aggregate principal amount of 0.75% convertible senior notes pursuant to the exercise in full of the initial purchasers' option to purchase additional convertible senior notes (collectively, the "2024 Notes").
 In January 2020, we issued \$1.15 billion aggregate principal amount of 0.25% convertible senior notes due 2026 in a private placement (the "2026 Notes").
-Concurrently with the issuance of the 2026 Notes, we repurchased \$210.0 million aggregate principal amount of the 2024 Notes leaving \$90.0 million aggregate principal outstanding on the 2024 Notes immediately after the exchange.
-The fair values of the 2024 Notes and 2026 Notes are subject to interest rate risk, market risk and other factors due to the conversion feature.
-The fair value of the 2024 Notes and 2026 Notes will generally increase as our Class A common stock price increases and will generally decrease as our Class A common stock price declines.
+Concurrently with the issuance of the 2026 Notes, we repurchased \$210.0 million aggregate principal amount of the 2024 Notes and 2026 Notes are subject to interest rate risk, market risk and other factors due to the conversion feature.
+The fair value of the 2024 Notes and 2026 Notes are common stock price declines.
 The interest and market value changes affect the fair value of the 2024 Notes and 2026 Notes, but do not impact our financial position, cash flows or results of operations due to the fixed nature of the debt obligation.
 Additionally, we carry the 2024 Notes and 2026 Notes at face value less unamortized discount on our balance sheet, and we present the fair value for required disclosure purposes only.